albertodonato/lmetrics/README.md

 and are available for use in the rule.

-Defined rules must be exported by assigning them inside the global `rules` table (hence the need for the `rules.rule1 = rule1` line).
+Defined rules must be exported by assigning them inside the global `rules` table (hence the need for the `rules.a_rule = a_rule` line).
 All rules defined in the table are checked, so the assigned name is not relevant.

 ## Run ##